google/fonts/knowledge/modules/using_type/lessons/language_support_in_fonts/content.md

 UIs for languages that are read from right-to-left (RTL), such as Arabic and Hebrew, should be mirrored to ensure content is easy to understand.
 For more information, please read [Bidirectionality on Material Design](https://material.io/design/usability/bidirectionality.html#mirroring-elements).

-Many writing systems might require different [line-height](/glossary/line_height_leading) and spacing adjustments.
+Many writing systems might require different [line height](/glossary/line_height_leading) and spacing adjustments.
 Line length, line spacing, and character spacing can vary within a script that is used for many languages.

 ## Height